Robert J. O'Neill: Osama bin Laden claim

 Of his decision to lay claim to killing bin Laden, O'Neill told CBS News that "I think it's a difficult secret to keep, […] Everyone was proud.
 I think it was apparent that we had done it."
 In 2015, O'Neill and his family were allegedly threatened by the Islamic State of Iraq and the Levant.

-On October 14, 2020, US President Donald Trump re-tweeted an unfounded conspiracy theory that suggested Osama bin Laden was still alive and a body double was shot.
+On 14 October 2020, US president Donald Trump re-tweeted an unfounded conspiracy theory that suggested Osama bin Laden was still alive and a body double was shot instead.
 O'Neill, who was a supporter of Trump, responded with a series of tweets, including "It was not a body double.
 Thank you Mr. President."
-That same month, CNN published an interview with retired Admiral William H. McRaven; the former flag officer who oversaw Neptune Spear responded to the claims mentioning that "Rob O'Neill, the SEAL that, in fact, shot bin Laden".
+That same month, CNN published an interview with retired Admiral William H. McRaven, who oversaw Neptune Spear, where he specifically referred to Rob O'Neill as "the SEAL that, in fact, shot bin Laden".
+As of September 2024, the federal government still had not confirmed O'Neill's account.

-Post-military work
+Post-separation

+On 20 August 2020, amid the COVID-19 pandemic, O'Neill tweeted a selfie of himself seated aboard a Delta Air Lines plane without a face mask; it was captioned "I'm not a pussy" and was followed by another that said, "Thank God it wasn't @Delta flying us in when we killed bin Laden ... we weren't wearing masks".
+He later tweeted that he was banned by Delta.

+Saying "I can't believe I fought for this bullshit", O'Neill again took to Twitter in May 2023 to criticize the Navy's alleged unreadiness to combat China because active-duty sailor and drag performer Joshua Kelley had been a "digital ambassador" for the service in 2022.

+Civilian life

 After separating from the US Navy, O'Neill began working as a motivational speaker.
 In 2015, he became a contributor to the cable news channel Fox News, though had left the company by August 2021, instead appearing on competitor Newsmax TV that October.
 O'Neill has also published two books: